No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 Step 2: Opening Meeting

 Once the auditor arrives on-site, an opening meeting is arranged with the management team.
 During this meeting, the purpose of the audit, the standard or code against which the audit will be conducted (such as the ETI Base Code), and any applicable local laws or regulations are clarified.
-The necessary documents for review are confirmed, floor plans for the site tour are obtained, and arrangements for employee interviews are made.
+The team confirms the necessary documents for review, obtains floor plans for the site tour, and arranges employee interviews.

 Step 3: Site Tour